Business Information Systems BSc (Hons)

 - Social Computing for Business

-Core units you will study in this year include:
+Core modules you will study in this year include:

 - Advanced Systems Analysis